-Title: Internship

-(Projektorienteret forløb i en virksomhed)

-The extent of the project must reflect the allotted time in ECTS

-Prerequisites: This module is based on knowledge obtained in 2nd Semester.

-- Have gained knowledge and understanding of advanced engineering design of mechanical systems and structures. - Be able to understand and apply advanced analysis tools for evaluating the performance of advanced mechanical systems and structures. - Have knowledge and comprehension of the relation between synthesis and analysis in the design process.

-- Be able to describe the problem solved and the criteria applied for its solution. - Be able to evaluate the concepts, theories, and methodologies applied in the solution of the problem. - Be able to account for the choices made during the solution of the problem, and substantiate that these are made on a high professional level. - Be able to assess the limitations of the concepts, theories, and methodologies applied in the solution of the problem.

-Be able to analyze and solve an actual problem, of industrial relevance, through application of systematic research and development processes, including advanced analytical, experimental, and/or numerical methods and models.
+Title: Internship (Projektorienteret forløb i en virksomhed) The extent of the project must reflect the allotted time in ECTS Prerequisites: This module is based on knowledge obtained in 2 nd Semester.
+Goal: Students who complete the module are expected to: Knowledge Have gained knowledge and understanding of advanced engineering design of mechanical systems and structures.
+Be able to understand and apply advanced analysis tools for evaluating the performance of advanced mechanical systems and structures.
+Have knowledge and comprehension of the relation between synthesis and analysis in the design process.
+Skills Be able to describe the problem solved and the criteria applied for its solution.
+Be able to evaluate the concepts, theories, and methodologies applied in the solution of the problem.
+Be able to account for the choices made during the solution of the problem, and substantiate that these are made on a high professional level.
+Be able to assess the limitations of the concepts, theories, and methodologies applied in the solution of the problem.
+Competences Be able to analyze and solve an actual problem, of industrial relevance, through application of systematic research and development processes, including advanced analytical, experimental, and/or numerical methods and models.
+Organization: The project can be combined with up to 10 ECTS of courses, which reduces the ECTS of the project accordingly (e.g., a 20 ECTS project combined with 10 ECTS of course-work).

-Organization:

-The project can be combined with up to 10 ECTS of courses, which reduces the ECTS of the project accordingly (e.g., a 20 ECTS project combined with 10 ECTS of course-work).
 The semester must add up to a total workload of 30 ECTS.
 The project may be finalized with a project report or in the form of a scientific paper with supporting appendices.

-Teaching Method: The student is included in the company's daily work and carry out independent project work on an industrial problem relevant for the company.
-Concurrent to the work in the company, the student makes a project report, which is evaluated after the ending of the internship.
+Teaching Method: project work on ar company, the stud The student is included in the company's daily work and carry out independent n industrial problem relevant for the company.
+Concurrent to the work in the dent makes a project report, which is evaluated after the ending of the internship.